wesleyschlenker/aoc2024/README.md

 only real optimization I can think of is to preprocess the boundaries of the grid for part 1, but the performance difference would be negligible.
 I feel lucky that I've seen this type of grid parsing problem a ton before (for whatever reason).

+## --- Day 5: Print Queue ---

+This was tricky!
+I think that if things are only going to get harder from here, I'm going to have to start consulting the internet for help.

+My first attempt was for naught, as I didn't read carefully.
+I thought that if I created an aggregated rule that summed all rules, then it would work.
+I still think that's a good idea, but my implementation somehow created an infinite loop.

+My second try was dead simple.
+I just found all rules where both numbers are contained in an update, run the rules, and swap the numbers that don't pass each rule, then start over until no rules don't pass.
+I'm not very happy with this solution, but I also don't really want to come back to it after failing so miserably the first time.
+On to day 6!